 Pour the liquids into the flour and start kneading by hand.

-Add the salt and knead for about 5 minutes until you get a homogeneous dough.
+Add the salt and knead for about 5 minutes until you have a smooth dough.

-Incorporate the extra virgin olive oil and continue kneading for another 5 minutes.
+Work in the extra-virgin olive oil and continue kneading for another 5 minutes.

-Let the dough rise in a dry and not too cold place for about 3 hours, until doubled.
+Let the dough rise in a dry place that is not too cold for about 3 hours, until doubled in size.

 Prepare the filling: heat two tablespoons of oil in a pot, add the sliced onions and a pinch of salt; cook for about 15 minutes until soft.

-Add the pitted olives, chopped cherry tomatoes, a dash of pepper, and the grated pecorino romano; mix and turn off the heat, allowing the filling to cool.
+Add the pitted olives, chopped cherry tomatoes, a pinch of pepper, and the Pecorino Romano; mix and turn off the heat, letting the filling cool slightly.

 Preheat the oven to 220°C in static mode.

-Divide the dough into two parts and roll each out to obtain two circles.
+Divide the dough into two parts and roll each one out into two circles.

-Place the first circle on a greased 32 cm baking tray and distribute the warm filling on top.
+Place the first circle on an oiled 32 cm baking tray and spread the lukewarm filling over it.

-Cover with the second circle of dough and seal by forming a cord along the edge; make some holes with a fork on the surface.
+Cover with the second circle of dough and seal by forming a rope around the edge; prick the surface with a fork.

 Bake at 220°C for about 30 minutes, until fully golden.

-Remove from the oven, let cool for a few minutes, and serve.
+Remove from the oven, let cool slightly for a few minutes, and serve.

 Bowl